Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Navigation

-The navigation as an admin is exactly the same as a normal user.
-With administration role, a User can access to two new sections :
+The navigation as an admin is exactly the same as a normal user except that with administration role, a User can access to two new sections :
 - Board Users
 - Board Testnet